alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I practiced Java, it's been a while since I've done any java programming so it was quite useful to review it.

 **Thoughts**: A little more difficult than I thought, in a few days I forgot a couple of things, but now I have everything fresh in my memory and I'm ready to continue programming.

+### Day 11: July 01, Tuesday

+**Today's Progress**: Today I decided to finish the website, I improved and finalized the interface for mobile devices, I still have one step to finish everything.

+**Thoughts**: It was frustrating at first since I have never had to create a mobile interface before and I am not at all used to using @media.
+But when I finished it all, it was really rewarding.

+**Link(s) to work**: [Commit of today](https://github.com/alex-gamero/K-Ray/commit/2be69d11ea6718a30b072cd2786605a1d8c2b439)